Light for Riley

-Light for Riley is a public health campaign with the aim of increasing awareness of the disease Whooping cough (Pertussis) and improving vaccination rates.
+Light for Riley is a public health campaign with the aim of increasing awareness of the disease whooping cough (pertussis) and improving vaccination rates.
 It was founded by Catherine and Greg Hughes in 2015, after they lost their baby Riley to the disease.

 Background

 In his first month of life, Riley Hughes fell ill with what seemed like a cold.
-He was admitted to hospital where he was diagnosed with whooping cough.
+He was admitted to hospital, where he was diagnosed with whooping cough (pertussis).
 Despite the best efforts of medical staff, Riley succumbed to the disease when he was 32 days old.
-Riley had been too young to be vaccinated, with the whooping cough vaccination schedule beginning at 6 weeks of age, and so was relying on others around him to be vaccinated.
+Riley had been too young to be vaccinated, with the whooping cough vaccination schedule beginning at six weeks of age, and so was relying on others around him to be vaccinated.

-It was at this time that his mother, Catherine Hughes, learned that if she had received a whooping cough booster during her third trimester, that Riley could still be alive.
-Having been vaccinated for the disease as a child, and boosted 3 years earlier, Catherine had previously been assured by medical professionals that she had done everything necessary to protect her baby.
+It was at this time that his mother, Catherine Hughes, learned that if she had received a whooping cough booster during her third trimester, Riley could still be alive.
+Having been vaccinated for the disease as a child and boosted three years earlier, Hughes had previously been assured by medical professionals that she had done everything necessary to protect her baby.
 However, she discovered that the United States and several European countries had been recommending a vaccine booster to pregnant women.
 In the UK, the vaccine had been responsible for a dramatic decrease in whooping cough deaths.
-There was evidence to confirm that the vaccination was safe during pregnancy, and that it was 80 to 90 per cent effective at preventing the disease in newborns.
-But at the time of Hughes' pregnancy, Queensland was the only state in Australia to offer the vaccine during pregnancy, and in Western Australia (WA), Hughes had not heard of it being available to pregnant women.
+There was evidence to confirm that the vaccination was safe during pregnancy and that it was 80 to 90 per cent effective at preventing the disease in newborns.
+But at the time of Hughes' pregnancy, Queensland was the only state in Australia to offer the vaccine during pregnancy, and in Western Australia, Hughes had not heard of it being available to pregnant women.
 At that time in mid-March, there had already been 252 known cases of pertussis for the year.

 In order to change this, Catherine and Greg Hughes decided to campaign for this vaccine booster to be offered to the pregnant women of WA.
 In a widely shared, public Facebook post, Catherine announced the passing of her son Riley.
-She also allowed the media to tell her story, and this story was widely publicised.
-After being overwhelmed with offers of condolence and support, the ‘Light for Riley’ tribute page was created.
+She also allowed the media to tell her story, which was then widely publicised.
+After being overwhelmed with offers of condolence and support, the "Light for Riley' tribute page was created.
 This was intended firstly to be a focal point for sympathy and support.
-Secondly, it was to bring awareness to whooping cough in infants, and of its prevention through vaccination.
-The campaign brought much attention to their cause, with more than 33,000 people signing up to the page in its first 24 hours.
+Secondly, it was to bring awareness to whooping cough in infants and of its prevention through vaccination.
+The campaign brought much attention to the cause, with more than 33,000 people signing up to the page in its first 24 hours.
 Later, in January 2016, Catherine Hughes shared a video to the Light for Riley Facebook page of Riley suffering through his whooping cough, which quickly garnered more than 300,000 views.